mikeleitz/quarkus-native-starters-by-mleitz1/README.md

 ./gradlew build
 ```

-This will build the helper plugin and all the subprojects.
+This will build all the subprojects.
 The native build will work if your environment is set up correctly with GraalVM or Mandrel.

-If you encounter any issues with your Quarkus build environment, the plugin will provide detailed diagnostic information to help you resolve them.

 ## Troubleshooting

 If you encounter issues with native builds:

-1. Run `./gradlew checkNativeEnvironment` to verify your environment setup
-2. Ensure you have GraalVM or Mandrel properly installed and configured
+- Ensure you have GraalVM or Mandrel properly installed and configured
-3. Check that `native-image` is available in your PATH
+- Check that `native-image` is available in your PATH
-4. Review the detailed output from the build helper plugin tasks
+- Review the Gradle build output for diagnostic details

 Common issues:
 - Incorrect JAVA_HOME setting